-My dissertation research applies state-of-the-art natural language processing tools to more than eight decades of congressional floor speeches to examine how elite rhetoric affects trust in the news media.
+My dissertation examines political elites' ability to shape Americans’ perceptions of the news media.
+In my job market paper, I apply state-of-the-art natural language processing tools to more than eight decades of congressional floor speeches to examine how elite rhetoric affects trust in the news media.
 In a separate part of my dissertation, I critically reexamine the origins and evolution of American journalism's professionalization in the context of a fluid conception of First Amendment press freedoms to posit a novel theory for why journalism in the United States is uniquely susceptible to elite attempts to delegitimize it.

 When I'm not hunched over my laptop, I like to play piano, cook Mediterranean food, and go on long runs.
-I currently split time between Cambridge, MA, and Dar es Salaam, Tanzania, where my lovely wife Ashley works as a Foreign Service Officer.
-We have two adorable tortoiseshell cats.
+I live in Winston-Salem, N.C., with my lovely wife Ashley and our two adorable tortoiseshell cats.

 I can be reached at beaverd@wfu.edu.
 You can find my CV here.